House subcommittee votes to subpoena Justice Department for Epstein files

-The Republican subcommittee chairman, Rep. Clay Higgins of Louisiana, said that work was beginning to draft the subpoena but that it would take some time for both sides to work out the final language.
+The Republican subcommittee chairman, Rep. Clay Higgins of Louisiana, said that work was beginning to draft the subpoena but did not give a timeline for when it would be issued.

-“If the Republican Party, if our colleagues on this committee don’t join us in this vote, then what they’re essentially doing is joining President Donald Trump in complicity,” Rep. Summer Lee, the Pennsylvania Democrat who made the motion for the subpoena, told reporters outside the hearing room.

-The move by Democrats showed how they were doing practically everything in their power to force Republicans to act on the Epstein files.
-House Speaker Mike Johnson — caught between demands from Trump and clamoring from his own members for the House to act — has resisted calls for action and prepared to send the House home a day early.
+“I've never handled a subpoena like this.
+This is some fascinating stuff,” said Higgins, who voted against the motion.

+Democrats cheered the action as proof that their push for disclosures in the Epstein investigation was growing stronger.
+The committee agreed to redact information on victims, yet Democrats successfully blocked a push by Republicans to only subpoena information that was deemed to be “credible” — language that Trump has also used when discussing what he would support releasing.

+“Democrats are focused on transparency and are pushing back against the corruption against Donald Trump.
+What is Donald Trump hiding that he won't release the Epstein files?” said Rep. Robert Garcia, the top Democrat on the oversight committee.

-Johnson told reporters earlier Wednesday there was no need to vote on legislation calling for the release of the Epstein files this week because the Trump administration is "already doing everything within their power to release them."
+Earlier Wednesday, Johnson had said there was no need to vote on a separate piece of bipartisan legislation calling for the release of the Epstein files this week because the Trump administration is "already doing everything within their power to release them."

 “They're fleeing our work, our job and sending us back home because they don't want to vote to release these files.
 This is something that they ran on.
-This is something that they talked about: the importance of transparency, holding pedophiles accountable,” Lee said.
+This is something that they talked about: the importance of transparency, holding pedophiles accountable,” said Rep. Summer Lee, the Pennsylvania Democrat who pushed for the subpoena.

 Democratic leaders are hoping to make the issue about much more than just Epstein, who died in his New York jail cell six years ago while he awaited trial on sex trafficking charges.